maroontress/StyleChecker/doc/rules/NoDocumentation.md

 ```

 Further more, for example, if you would like ignore test classes wholly
-(namely, ignore them and all they contain) like following code:
+(namely, ignore them and all they contain) like the following code:

 ```csharp
 [TestClass]